rl-institut/open_plan/docs/view_components/welcome.rst

 Welcome page
 ------------

-The welcome window serves as an orientation point for the user and let them know, in as brief words (and other audiovisual content) as possible, what to expect from the tool.
-It is also the launch point from where the user begins their energy systems simulation.
+The welcome window serves as an orientation point or introduction for the user and let them know, in as brief words (and other audiovisual content) as possible, what to expect from the tool.

 Attributes